Siberian Ice Maiden: Controversy

-The excavation of the Ice Maiden was carried out with great care, although in some ways it has been seen as problematic, due to the methods used to melt the ice and remove the artifacts and body from the coffin.
-The mummy also suffered deterioration during her transport from the site to the lab (even when she was in a refrigerated space) which resulted in her tattoos fading.
-Upon discovery of the tomb, the ice mummy was reported to have opium on her.
+The excavation of the Ice Maiden was carried out with great care, although methods used to melt the ice and remove the artifacts and body from the coffin were subject to criticism.
+The mummy also suffered deterioration during her refrigerated transport from the site to the lab, as the preservation efforts could not prevent the fading of her tattoos.

-A dispute developed between the Russian authorities and the local inhabitants regarding the Ice Maiden, as local intelligentsia mythologised her as the nomadic progenitor of the Altaian people.
-Within the context of broader efforts by the Russian Federation's government to undermine regional political agency and, as a result, the cultural sovereignty of the Altai, the Ice Maiden became a focal symbol of Altaian identity.
+A dispute developed between the Russian authorities and the local inhabitants regarding the Ice Maiden, as locals mythologized her as the nomadic progenitor of the Altaian people.

+Despite efforts by the Russian Federation government to undermine regional political agency and the cultural sovereignty of the Altai, the Ice Maiden became a symbol of Altaian identity.
 A local journalist described the issue:

-For 19 years after her discovery, she was kept mainly at a scientific institute in Novosibirsk, but in September 2012, the mummy was returned to the Altai, where she is kept in a special mausoleum at the Republican National Museum in the capital Gorno-Altaysk.
-Future excavations of the site and the entire area have since been forbidden on the request of the local Altaian population, even though it is suspected more artifacts are inside the tomb and there are many more burial mounds in the area.
-An archeologist involved in the excavation has expressed fears that the bodies in the mounds, if left unexcavated, will decay because of climate change.
+For some 19 years following her discovery, she was preserved at a scientific institute in Novosibirsk.
+In September 2012, the mummy was returned to the Altai where she is kept in a mausoleum at the Republican National Museum in the capital Gorno-Altaysk.
+Subsequent excavations in the area are forbidden at the request of the Altaian people, though it is believed more artifacts and burial mounds are in the area.
+An archeologist involved in the excavation expressed fears that the bodies in the mounds, if left unrecovered, will decay due to climate change.

 DNA research by the Russian Academy of Sciences found clear differences in the Ice Maiden's genetic material and that of modern Altaian communities, which led archaeologists to claim that the mummy was European and that Altaians were recent migrants to the region.
 This was used as a reason to keep the mummy in Novosibirsk, and in 2004 the archaeologists who had refused to repatriate the Ice Maiden to the Altai because of her supposed European heritage were awarded the prestigious State Prize of the Russian Federation.
 Claims regarding the Ice Maiden's European or Altaian descent are, however, considered the products of indigenous Altaian cultural identity and political autonomy being undermined by a broad "Russian" nationalism.